Y2kIdris/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the content of the /etc/passwd file the content of /etc/passwd and /etc/hosts the script displays the last 10 lines of /etc/passwd
+the content of the /etc/passwd file the content of /etc/passwd and /etc/hosts the script displays the last 10 lines of /etc/passwd a script that Displays the first 10 lines of /etc/passwd